 Hughes, T. B., Miller, G. P., Swamidass, S. J. (2015).
 Site of Reactivity Models Predict Molecular Reactivity of Diverse Chemicals with Glutathione.
 Chemical Research in Toxicology, 28(4), 797-809.

 Hughes, T. B., Dang, N. L., Miller, G. P., Swamidass, S. J. (2016).
-Modeling Reactivity to Biological Macromolecules with a Deep Machine Learning Network.
-In preparation.
+Modeling Reactivity to Biological Macromolecules with a Deep Machine Learning Network (under review).

 Uridine diphosphate glucunosyltransferases (UGTs) metabolize 15% of FDA approved drugs.
 Lead optimization efforts benefit from knowing how candidate drugs are metabolized by UGTs.
 The XenoSite UGT model predicts sites of UGT-mediated metabolism on drug-like molecules.
 In the training data, the sites of metabolism of 2839 UGT substrates are identified by our method with 86% (Top-1) and 97% (Top-2) accuracy.
 Both the size of this data set and our results improve over those of previously published UGT-metabolism prediction methods.